Mzzay/2048/README.md

 # 2048 Game - March 2022

-Small project developped in few days to conclude the learning of 2D arrays in c\#.
+Small project developed in few days to conclude the learning of 2D arrays in c#.

 ## Technologies used
 - [Microsoft .NET 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)